sxhuan/flarum-ext-auth-wechat/README.md

 # Setup
-You need to have open platform app id and secrets of wechat (https://open.weixin.qq.com)

-Config:
+1. install extension:
+>composer require stanleysong/flarum-ext-auth-wechat

+update extension:
+>composer update

+2. config:
-fill app id and secrets and callback url callback url is your domian with "/auth/wechat" eg.
+You need to have open platform app id and secrets of wechat (https://open.weixin.qq.com) fill app id and secrets and callback url callback url is your domian with "/auth/wechat" eg.